-Joseph E. Davis is Research Associate Professor of Sociology at the University of Virginia and moderator of the Picturing the Human colloquy at the Institute for Advanced Studies in Culture.
-He is editor (with Ana Marta González), most recently, of To Fix or To Heal: Patient Care, Public Health, and the Limits of Biomedicine.
+Joseph E. Davis is Research Professor of Sociology at the University of Virginia and moderator of the Picturing the Human colloquy at the Institute for Advanced Studies in Culture.
+His latest book is Chemically Imbalanced: Everyday Suffering, Medication, and our Troubled Quest for Self-Mastery.

 The rate of change, the kinds of change, and the scope of change taking place today are impossible to understand without also looking at the ways they are affecting societies and how we understand and experience ourselves and others.